 The less stretch a knit fabric has, the more likely it is that you’ll want to install a zipper at the waist or neckline.
 Opt for an invisible zipper, and use one that’s at least an inch longer than the zipper opening.

-2 Sew the garment seam.
-Sew it from 1 or 2 inches below the zipper opening to the hem.
+2. Sew the garment seam.
+Sew it from 1 inch or 2 inches below the zipper opening to the hem.
 Use a narrow machine zigzag stitch for this seam rather than serging it, so you can open the seam allowances.

-4 Permanently sew the zipper.
-First, close the basted zipper to be sure it’s smooth.
+4. Permanently sew the zipper.
+First, close the basted zipper to be sure it is smooth.
 If there are ripples, unstitch and rebaste it, easing the fabric slightly as you sew.

 Once you’re satisfied with the basted zipper, upzip it, and permanently sew it to the garment.